 Cut Nashville, a local tree service says that “By having just 17% shade over your house during the day you can decrease your cooling bill by $10 a month, if you increase that shade up to 50% you can expect to raise your savings by an additional $20.”

 If your property already contains mature trees, make sure that you take proper care of them so they remain healthy.
 Trees need plenty of water in order to thrive so water them regularly and place mulch at the base to retain moisture.

 Mature trees also need to be pruned to remove dead limbs and encourage growth, but be careful not to cut them back too much.
 Over-pruning can negatively affect a tree’s health, structural integrity, and appearance.
 If you have any doubts about your ability to properly prune your trees, contact a reputable local tree trimmer.

-Utilize The Right Choice Of Flowers & Shrubs
+Add Privacy The Right Choice Of Flowers, Shrubs & Gates

 When it comes to selecting flowers and shrubs to fill your garden beds, make sure that you have a thorough plant strategy in place.
 It’s best if you choose plants that are not just visually appealing, but hardy, low-maintenance, and seasonally balanced as well.

 You’ll want your landscaping to look good year-round.
 Instead of selecting plants that only flourish in the spring and summer, choose a variety of flowers and shrubs including those that’ll remain attractive throughout the fall and winter.
 If you’re not sure which plants will work best for your specific climate, consult with your local garden center or a professional landscaper.